 All access to a report server database must be handled through the report server.
 To access content in a report server database, you can use report server management tools, (such as Report Manager and SQL Server Management Studio), or programmatic interfaces such as URL access, Report Server Web service, or the Windows Management Instrumentation (WMI) provider.

 The connection to the report server database is usually defined through the Reporting Services Configuration Manager.
 However, it can be defined during setup if you choose to install the default configuration.
-For more information about the report server connection to the database, see Configure a Report Server Database Connection (Native Mode).
+For more information about the report server connection to the database, see Configure a Report Server Database Connection (SSRS Configuration Manager).

 The report server database is a SQL Server database that stores the following content: